IBM-Cloud/docs/pricing/index.md

 When all the items are added, the total price of the application is $384.15.

-##Usage details
+##Usage dashboard
 {: #usage}

-As an account owner, a user with *Auditor* permission in the space, or a billing manager,, you can use the Usage Details view to see the real-time charges for the runtimes and services that are used per month in your organizations.
+As an account owner or a billing manager, you can use the Usage Dashboard view to see the real-time charges for the runtimes and services that are used per month in your organizations.
 You can see the runtime GB-hours and service consumption in all regions, or you can select to see a particular region and space, for the past 12 months.

-To open the Usage Details view, click the **Account and Support** icon in the upper-right corner of the {{site.data.keyword.Bluemix_notm}} user interface and select **Account** On the page that is displayed, click **Usage Details**.
+To open the Usage Dashboard view, click the **Account and Support** icon &gt; **Account** &gt; *your_account_name* &gt; **Usage Dashboard**.
 In the view, you can see a summary of the runtime and service usage for the account.
+Billing managers can see the details for only the organizations in which they are billing managers.

 The account owner is charged for the total usage that is incurred across all organizations at the end of each billing cycle.
 Each billing cycle lasts one month.